 J:\2005\0570033.00_Manteca SSS Plan\09-Reports\9.09-Reports\Figures\ Figure 2-2.xls

-The engineering staff dedicated to the wastewater collection system includes one senior engineer with support from one associate engineer in the Public Works Department and the City’s Public Works Director and Assistant Public Works Director.
+The engineering staff dedicated to the wastewater collection system includes one senior engineer with support from one engineering technician in the Public Works Department and the City’s Public Works Director and Deputy Public Works Director.
 The City over the last five years on average has dedicated about 1.2 engineering staff years to planning, managing and improving the wastewater collection system.
-Based on an initial review of system performance, the City seems to have the proper organizational staff in place for proper maintenance and response to collection system problems.
-An in-depth analysis will be conducted to determine if the existing management and maintenance staff is adequate (refer to Full-time Equivalent Staff recommendation under Section 2.3 for further details).
+Based on review of system performance, the City seems to have the proper organizational staff in place for proper maintenance and response to collection system problems.

 Implementing, Managing and Updating the Sanitary Sewer Maintenance Plan